dbmi-bgm/magma/docs/meta-workflow.rst

           # Additional step-workflow information
           #   Optional fields can be added and customized
-          "dependencies": [], # allows to force general dependencies to previous steps "custom_pf_fields": {},
+          "dependencies": [], # allows to force general dependencies to steps

+          # Example of additional Tibanna specific fields
+          "custom_pf_fields": {},
           "custom_qc_fields": {},

           # Step-workflow arguments
           #   These are the arguments that are used by the step-workflow
-          "arguments": [
+          "input": [

             # Structure for a file argument
             {